Andhra Pradesh: Minor girl raped by two men

 By PTI | Published: 26th December 2017 06:40 PM |

-The victim, along with her friend, was retuning to her house in Palakollu on a two-wheeler last night after visiting the Laxminarayana temple, said Palakollu Circle Inspector B Krishna Kumar.
+The victim, along with her friend, was returning to her house in Palakollu on a two-wheeler last night after visiting the Laxminarayana temple, said Palakollu Circle Inspector B Krishna Kumar.

 When the girls came near the Ayyappa Swamy temple, two men forcefully stopped the two-wheeler and took the victim with them, added Kumar.